 - Business-conduct Exclusions: Companies found to (1) systematically violate international norms, (2) where the breaches are particularly severe, or (3) where management is not open to implementing the necessary reforms, are put on a watchlist, and may be decided to be excluded from the firm-wide investment universe.
 Exclusions are considered as a last resort.
 Instead, engaging with investee companies is supposed to have a higher impact to prevent future breaches.
-Companies that are able and willing to take action may be subject to a period of engagement in which Credit Suisse aims to agree on targets and timelines for improvement, together with the company. - Proxy voting: in markets and for investments where CSAM exercises its voting rights, CSAM votes on governance topics such as the independence of the board of directors, remuneration and board incentive systems, in line with its fiduciary duty.
-CSAM may discuss with investee companies shortcomings and what improvements CSAM expects, based on the CSAM proxy voting framework. - ESG Integration: Governance topics may furthermore be assessed by considering ESG rating and/or governance relate data points (e.g., Governance Pillar score) during the investment decision process.
+Companies that are able and willing to take action may be subject to a period of engagement in which Credit Suisse aims to agree on targets and timelines for improvement, together with the company. - ESG Integration: Governance topics may furthermore be assessed by considering ESG rating and/or governance relate data points (e.g. Governance Pillar score) during the investment decision process.